 - Region Grand Est, FR

 National ministries and agencies responsible for spatial development in the four participating Member States are involved.
 The European Commission, DG REGIO and ESPON are participating in the pilot action.

-German Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR) on behalf of the Federal Ministry of the Interior, Building and Community (BMI), Germany
+German Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR) on behalf of the Federal Ministry for Housing, Urban Development and Building (BMWSB), Germany

 Sina Redlich (email@example.com)